Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ![](testing_info.png)

-## Enable / Disable App Installaion
+## Enable / Disable App Installation

-Like the engineering mode, navigate to the dialpad and enter the below codes.
-This will either enable of diable app installation on the radio.
+Like the engineering mode, navigate to the dial pad and enter the below codes.
+This will either enable of disable app installation on the radio.

 Dial:
 ```